senzing-garage/template-repository/README.md

    1. When [creating a new repository], in the "Add a license:" drop-down, choose "Apache License 2.0".
 1. Option #2: Manual file creation.
    1. See GitHub's [Adding a license to a repository].

+## README.md

+Although the file you are reading is a `README.md` file, this isn't the style of `README.md` for most projects.
+Depending upon the type of repository, the following `README.md` templates may be more appropriate:

+Examples:

+1. [template-docker/README.md]
+1. [template-go/README.md]
+1. [template-python/README.md]

 ## SECURITY.md